Join Here | Log In

 You’ll often see articles explaining that lectins are simply a type of protein found in all plants.
 Raw kidney beans and other legumes are particularly high in lectins, as are uncooked grains.

-Lectins are not just plant products but are also produced by animals, bacteria, archaea, protists, viruses, and fungi.[ref].
+Lectins are produced by plants, animals, bacteria, archaea, protists, viruses, and fungi.[ref]

-We have lectins in our bodies that serve specific functions.
+We humans have lectins in our bodies that serve specific functions.
 For example, mannose-binding lectin (MBL gene) is an important part of the immune system that binds to a particular type of sugar found on the cell membrane of some pathogenic bacteria, viruses, and fungi.
-(Read more, check your genes in the viral immunity article)
+(Read more and check your genes in the viral immunity article)

 The book gives this explanation:

-When you eat something with protein in it, the food is first broken down in the stomach, and then moved into the intestines for more digestion.
-The lining of the intestines is made up of several different cell types, including enterocytes that bring the nutrients into the body.
+When you eat something with protein in it, the food is first broken down in the stomach and then moved into the intestines for further digestion.
+The lining of the intestines is made up of several different cell types, including enterocytes that bring nutrients into the body.
 These cells are covered by a layer of mucous and a thin layer of glycoproteins, glycolipids, and enzymes that finish the digestion process.

 In the intestines, protein (whether from an animal or plant) breaks down into amino acids for absorption by the enterocyte cells.
 Most proteins don’t get absorbed intact…

 Lectins are harder to break down, which is why we cook foods that are high in lectins (beans, grains).
-Cooking beans and legumes eliminate the lectins.[ref][ref]
+Cooking beans and legumes eliminates the lectins.[ref][ref]

 To sum up: Cooking beans and grains eliminates their lectin content.
 For lectins to be zipping around in your bloodstream, they have to make it through many barriers in your intestines.